 - a.
-Residents are required to report all changes in family composition or the status of any family member to management in writing within 10 calendar days of the day such change became effective. - b.
-Failure to report within the 10 calendar days may result in a retroactive rent increase, if applicable, but not a retroactive credit or rent reduction. - c.
+Residents are required to report all changes in family composition or the status of any family member to management in writing within 10 business days of the day such change became effective. - b.
+Failure to report within the 10 business days may result in a retroactive rent increase, if applicable, but not a retroactive credit or rent reduction.

+- c.
 The addition of minor children to the family as a result of birth, adoption, or court awarded custody does not require prior RRHA approval; however, the family is still required to promptly notify RRHA of the addition and request an interim re-examination if necessary.
-[24 C.F.R. § 966.4(a)(1)(v)]
+[24 C.F.R. § 966.4(a)(1)(v)] - d.
+To remove a minor child from the family due to the award of full or partial custody of the child to an adult who is not a member of the family, the head or co-head of that household must provide documentation to verify the new custody arrangement.
+RRHA will accept the following documents as verification: - i) a court order describing the custody arrangement; or - ii) if a court order is not available, a notarized statement signed by the head or co-head and the child's new guardian describing the custody arrangement; or - iii) if such a statement is not available, other court records, school registration records, child support records, tax records, or other written documents which, in RRHA's judgment, sufficiently illustrate the custody arrangement.